-LAND LAB I

-Students are given the task of managing the 80-acre MTI land lab.
-Decisions regarding ground preparation, planting, cultivating, spraying, harvesting, and marketing are all incorporated into the curriculum.
+LAND LAB I (1 credit) Students are given the task of managing the 80-acre MTI land lab.
+Decisions regarding ground preparation, planting, cultivating, spraying, harvesting and marketing are all incorporated into the curriculum.

-LAND LAB II

-A continuation of AGT 291.
+AGT 292 LAND LAB II A continuation of AGT 291.

-ANIMAL SCIENCE LAB I

-Prepares students for livestock ranching and ranch management.
+ANIMAL SCIENCE LAB I (1 credit) Prepares students for livestock ranching and ranch management.
 Begins with the basics of animal husbandry working with the daily operations of a beef herd.
-Daily decisions involving rations, selection of bulls and heifers to be marketed, proper selection of vaccines, and proficiency in livestock judging.
+Daily decisions involving rations, selection of bulls and heifers to be marketed, proper selection of vaccines.

+AGT 296

-ANIMAL SCIENCE LAB II A continuation of AGT 295.
+ANIMAL SCIENCE LAB II (1 credit)

+A continuation of AGT 295.

 PRINCIPLES OF BUILDING CONSTRUCTION I (4 credits) Basic safety, operation and maintenance of hand tools, power tools and miscellaneous equipment.
 Construction of a residence is taught in shop.
-Included are layout and frame, finish (exterior), insulation (interior and exterior), and hanging, taping, and texturing.
+Included are layout and frame, finish (exterior), insulation (interior and exterior) and hanging, taping and texturing.